HumanAssisted/JACS/docs/schema/tool-items-properties-function.md

 ## description

-A description of what the function does
+A description of what the function does.

 `description`